 “The Feminist Debate over Values in Autonomy Theory.” invited Philosophy Department Colloquia at MSU, Sept.
 2013 and University of Iowa, Oct.
 2013.

 “Psychocorporeity and Decision-making at the Margins of Self-determination.”
 Invited lecture Randzonen des Willens Entscheidung und Einwilligung in Grenzsituationen der Medizin: Anthropologie, Psychologie, Recht und Ethik; Symposion in Hannover (Herrenhausen), 2. – 5.
 April 2014.

 “A Modest Feminist Sentimentalism: Empathy and Moral Understanding Across Social Difference.”
-Workshop on Sentimentalism, Holy Cross, November 2014.
+Sentimentalism Conference, Holy Cross, November 14, 2014.

 SERVICE TO THE PROFESSION

 Director (with Eva Kittay), “Women and Moral Theory,” Conference held at S.U.N.Y. at Stony Brook, 1985.

 Member, Program Committee, APA Eastern Division, 1994-1995.